dotnet/docs/docs/core/migration/assembly-info.md

 - `AssemblyVersion` and `FileVersion` default to the value of `$(Version)` without the suffix.
 For example, if `$(Version)` is `1.2.3-beta.4`, then the value would be `1.2.3`.
 - `InformationalVersion` defaults to the value of `$(Version)`.
-- `InformationalVersion` has `$(SourceRevisionId)` appended if the property is present.
-It can be disabled using `IncludeSourceRevisionInInformationalVersion`.
+- If the `$(SourceRevisionId)` property is present, it's appended to `InformationalVersion`.
+You can disable this behavior using `IncludeSourceRevisionInInformationalVersion`.
 - `Copyright` and `Description` properties are also used for NuGet metadata.
-- `Configuration` is shared with all the build process and set via the `--configuration` parameter of `dotnet` commands.
+- `Configuration`, which defaults to `Debug`, is shared with all MSBuild targets.
+You can set it via the `--configuration` option of `dotnet` commands, for example, [dotnet pack](../tools/dotnet-pack.md).

 ## GenerateAssemblyInfo